Applications for Spring 2024

-The MIT Press hires enthusiastic interns in various departments.
+The MIT Press seeks enthusiastic interns in various departments, to start January 2024.
 These paid internships are a chance for people who love books and journals to learn about publishing and see how a busy university press functions.
 Successful interns will make valuable contacts and gain experience at one of the nation’s largest university presses.

-Interns will be paid $15/hour.
-Hours will be negotiated, but candidates should be able to commit at least 10 hours per week unless otherwise noted.
-Internships typically last about four months; exact start and end dates are flexible depending on each intern’s schedule.
+Interns will be paid $15.50/hour and candidates should be able to commit to 12 hours per week.
+Interns typically start in January and continue through May; exact start and end dates are flexible depending on each intern’s schedule.

-Our summer openings will be posted June 10, 2022; we’ll provide instructions then with a link to submit your application.
-Applications will need to be submitted by July 10, 2022.
+Applications must be submitted by December 7, 2023.
 Your application must include a resume and a cover letter.
-Please make sure to tell us why you’re enthusiastic about an internship at the MIT Press.
+In your cover letter, please provide information about what department internships appeal to you most and make sure to tell us why you’re interested in an internship at the MIT Press.

-If you have any questions, please email email@example.com and include ‘MITP Fall 2022 Internship’ in the subject.
+If you have any questions, please email email@example.com and include ‘MITP Spring 2024 Internship’ in the subject.
 Please do not submit applications via email.

 General Requirements: The ideal intern candidates will have a strong desire to learn about publishing, basic computer skills, excellent communication and organizational skills, the ability to work well individually and as a member of a group, an eye for detail, good judgment, a positive attitude, and a willingness to take initiative.

 Books Acquisitions: The Books Acquisitions intern will work in the department responsible for contracting, receiving, and assessing both book proposals and manuscripts for potential publication.
-This intern will be responsible for tasks such as general manuscript preparation, placing orders with our warehouse, general data entry into our database, possible long term projects which might include researching permissions or looking into grant funding opportunities, and a variety of other tasks.
+This intern will be responsible for tasks such as general manuscript preparation, placing orders with our warehouse, general data entry into our database, possible long-term projects which might include researching permissions or looking into grant funding opportunities, and a variety of other tasks.
 This is an excellent opportunity to learn about scholarly publishing in a collaborative environment.
-This internship will be 10 hours per week.

 Books Publicity: Books publicity interns will learn about promoting books to the media.
-Their primary responsibilities include scanning and distributing book reviews, maintaining and updating the Press’s review log, assisting with galley and finished book mailings, researching media for books, helping to create press materials such as pitch emails and press releases, monitoring and responding to emails in the Press’s general publicity inbox, and other general assistance.
+Their primary responsibilities include logging book reviews and quotes, assisting with galley and finished book mailings, researching media for books, helping to create press materials such as pitch emails and press releases and researching excerpts, monitoring and responding to emails in the Press’s general publicity inbox, taking notes in meetings with authors and media contacts, and other general assistance.
 Office and/or publishing experience, as well as familiarity with FileMaker, Cision, and/or other database software, is a plus but not required.
-This internship will be 15 hours a week.

-For more information on other job openings at the MIT Press, please see our careers website at: http://mitpress.mit.edu/jobs
+For more information on other job opportunities at the Press, please see our careers website at: http://mitpress.mit.edu/jobs

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.